daleao/sdv/ImmersiveTweaks/README.md

 ## Features

-This mod is a collection of small tweaks and fixes to any vanilla inconsistencies or balancing issues that I can find, and are not large enough to merit their own mod.
+This mod is a collection of small tweaks and fixes to any vanilla inconsistencies or balancing issues that I can find, and that are not large enough to merit their own mod.
 Most of these features were originally a part of [Walk Of Life](https://www.nexusmods.com/stardewvalley/mods/8111) and therefore are intended to be used with it, but that is not a requirement.

 Features currently included:

-(Combat-related)
-- Changes the effects of Topaz ring to be analogous with Topaz enchantment.
-- Rebalances the Jade and Topaz rings, as well as the Crabshell ring for consistency.
-- Rebalances the Jade and Topaz enchantments, analogously to the rings.
-- Removes the "grace period" of Slingshot projectiles, allowing enemies to be hit immediately near the player.
-- Removes the 50% soft cap to damage mitigation from the player's defense stat.
-- Causes all weapons to consume energy, based on the player's combat level.
-- Adds the hidden Sunburst enchantment to the game.

 (Foraging and Farming-related)
 - Makes Bee House and Tapper produce improve quality with age, following the example of Fruit Trees.